QED-DeveloperPortal/DevPortal-AI-Kit/README.md

 Type a query such as "What API Groups are supported?" and press enter.

-If everything is configured corectly a response will be generated.
+If everything is configured correctly a response will be generated.